pipefunc/pipefunc/README.md

 7. 🔄 **Parallel Execution and Caching**: Run functions in parallel and cache results to avoid redundant computations.
 8. 🔍 **Parameter Sweep Utilities**: Generate parameter combinations for parameter sweeps and optimize the sweeps with result caching.
 9. 💡 **Flexible Function Arguments**: Call functions with different argument combinations, letting `pipefunc` determine which other functions to call based on the provided arguments.
-10. 🛠️ **Flexibility and Ease of Use**: Manage complex function dependencies in a clear, intuitive way with this lightweight yet powerful tool.
+10. 🏗️ **Leverages giants**: Builds on top of [NetworkX](https://networkx.org/) for graph algorithms and [NumPy](https://numpy.org/) for n-dimensional arrays.

 ## :test_tube: How does it work?

 pipefunc provides a Pipeline class that you use to define your function pipeline.
-You add functions to the pipeline using the `pipefunc` decorator, which also lets you specify a function's output name and dependencies.
+You add functions to the pipeline using the `pipefunc` decorator, which also lets you specify the function's output name.
-Once your pipeline is defined, you can execute it for specific output values, simplify it by combining functions with the same root arguments, visualize it as a directed graph, and profile the resource usage of the pipeline functions.
+Once your pipeline is defined, you can execute it for specific output values, simplify it by combining function nodes, visualize it as a directed graph, and profile the resource usage of the pipeline functions.
 For more detailed usage instructions and examples, please check the usage example provided in the package.

 Here is a simple example usage of pipefunc to illustrate its primary features: